weihaolun/bikesharing/README.md

 ## III.
 Summary

-Main points to summarize the visualized analysis above:
+Several points to summarize the visualized analysis above:
 1. Male users and subscribers are the main userbase.
 2. Majority rides take less than one hour, and young aged people tend to ride longer in time.
 3. There are more rides during rush hours on weekdays, then followed by weekends daytime.